Let's Talk About How to Take Care of Those New Lippies!!!

 We can address all of this at the perfecting session and adjust, where required.
 If you are healed, you can now stop using your cream and you are able to wet the lip and start exercising again.

 NOTE – When your lip is healed be careful not to cover them when applying your makeup.
 You will find that this considerably dulls the design and can make it look grey.
-To avoid this, apply your makeup as normal and then use a cotton tip, with a tiny blob of moisturiser, and wipe over each lip, to reveal the “richness” of the colour.
+To avoid this, apply your makeup as normal and then use a cotton tip, with a tiny blob of moisturizer, and wipe over each lip, to reveal the “richness” of the color.

 Be careful to avoid getting any retinols, Vitamin A, exfoliants including AHA Acids (glycolic and Lactic), BHA Acids (Salicylic), peels, scrubs, and keep lightening products including pigments controllers, away from the lips at all times.
 This will extend the longevity of the color.

 YOU WILL WAIT 6-8 WEEKS until we see you at your perfecting session, for good reason.

 It takes this length of time for the skin to not only heal, but for the color to settle and reveal its true shade and final shape.
 At the perfecting session, we can address shape and color alterations to suit.

 In my experience, by the time I see you next, your lip will have settled, and the color and shape will have softened.

 Until then, do not worry and let the process take its journey, as they will change dramatically, over the coming few weeks.